 The American Bird Conservancy is committed to saving native birds and their habitats across the Americas.
 Since its founding in 1994, the organization and its partners have planted more than 5.1 million trees in 12 countries as part of habitat restoration efforts.
 In 2016 alone, ABC and its partners assisted with more than 60 projects in 10 countries.

-Headquartered in The Plains, Virginia, ABC spent more than $10 million on bird conservation programs and $801,213 on education and outreach in 2016, according to its annual report.
+Headquartered in The Plains, Va., ABC spent more than $10 million on bird conservation programs and $801,213 on education and outreach in 2016, according to its annual report.
 Your donations help save birds and their habitats throughout the Americas.

 21. Wags and Walks